 2. Celebrating the opportunity to operate in partnership with Indigenous communities

-- We will process only the highest value ore at the mine site, with no wastewater or tailings ponds, leaving areas of low concentrations intact and reducing geological impact on the lands
+- We will process only the highest value ore at the mine site, with no wastewater or tailings ponds, leaving areas of low concentrations intact and reducing geological impact on the lands.

-Advanced processing plant in Southern Quebec
+Advanced processing plant in Southern Québec

-4. World class technology, engineering and financial partners that share our ESG-I leadership mission
+4. World class technology, engineering and financial partners that share our ESGI leadership mission

-5. Embracing leading ESG-I mining standards and transparency
+5. Leading ESGI mining standards and transparency

 As evidence of our ESGI leadership goals, we are pending members of IRMA (Initiative for Responsible Mining Assurance).
 IRMA is recognized for its rigorous requirements plus third-party audit, setting a high bar for environment and social responsible mining policies, practises, and transparency with all stakeholders.